 Whenever I arrive in a new city, my first priority is to find a walking tour.
 This allows me to set my bearings and learn about the highlights of the city.
-Friendly Tours has a great introduction to Almaty.
+Dostar Trips has a great introduction to Almaty.
 My guide Gaukhar provided an excellent personalized tour going the extra mile to customize the tour for me.

 Top Sights Almaty Kazakhstan